crypticorn-ai/api-client-python/crypticorn/pay/README.md

 # Examples for each auth method are provided below, use the example that
 # satisfies your auth use case.

-# Configure Bearer authorization: HTTPBearer
+# Configure Bearer authorization (JWT): HTTPBearer
 configuration = client.Configuration(
     access_token = os.environ["BEARER_TOKEN"]
 )